Learning Direct Optimization for Scene Understanding

-Our work below considers high resolution scenes with a number of objects (from a set of object classes) on a \GR (usually a table-top).
-For each object its associated latent variables are its position, scaling factor, azimuthal rotation, shape (1-of-$K$ encoding) and colour (RGB).
-The \GR has a random RGB colour.
-The camera is taken to be at height $y=h$ above the origin of the $(x,z)$ plane, and to be looking at the \GR with angle of elevation $\alpha$, and fixed camera intrinsics.
-The illumination model is uniform lighting plus a directional source (specified by the strength, azimuth and elevation of the source).
-Objects and the \GR have random noisy textures, and the background is a real indoor image (from \cite{Silberman:ECCV12}).
+Our work below considers high resolution scenes with a number of objects (from a known set of object classes) on a \GR (table-top).
+See Figure~\ref{i:dataset} for the diagram of the latent variables and example images.

+\textbf{The object LVs are as follows:} for each object $o$ its associated LVs are its class $c_o$, position $(x_o,0,z_o)$ on the \GR, size $s_o$, angle of azimuthal rotation $\phi_o$, shape (1-of-$K$ encoding) and colour (RGB).

+\textbf{The global LVs are as follows:} \GR RGB colour, camera LVs and illumination LVs.
+The camera is taken to be at height $y=h$ above the origin of the $(x,z)$ plane, and to be looking at the \GR with angle of elevation $\alpha$, with fixed camera intrinsic parameters.
+The illumination model is uniform lighting (LV: strength) plus a directional source (LVs: strength, azimuth and elevation of the source).

+The rendered objects and the \GR have random noisy textures, and the background is a real indoor image from NYU Depth Dataset V2\ \cite{Silberman:ECCV12}.

-The 1-out-of-K object shape encoding is a simple yet effective baseline.
-As the predictions are made \emph{per detected object and per object class}, one could extend this to use e.g.\ shape and texture morphable models like Blanz and Vetter \cite{blanz1999morphable} or later work--- but note that the contribution of our system is demonstrating strong performance on optimizing \emph{multiple objects} in a complex scene (plus camera, illumination), not just one object.
+The 1-out-of-K object shape encoding is a simple yet effective shape model.
+As the predictions are made \emph{per detected object and per object class}, one could extend this to use e.g.\ shape and texture morphable models like Blanz and Vetter \cite{blanz2003face} or later work.
+However, note that the contribution of our system is demonstrating strong performance on optimizing \emph{multiple objects} in a complex scene (plus camera, illumination), not just one object.

-The initialization networks are trained using synthetic data generated by the stochastic scene generator, rendered at 256$\times$256 pixels.
-All the convolutional networks are trained on top of all the 13 convolutional layers of VGG-16 network \cite{simonyan-zisserman-15}, so as to afford transfer to work on real images.